On the Effectiveness of Code Representation in Deep Learning-Based Automated Patch Correctness Assessment: Evaluation and Results

 \textbf{Results.} Table~\ref{tab:fusion} illustrates the comparison results of our fusion strategies.
 The first column lists 11 types of representation combinations.
 The second to six columns list the results of five metrics for intermediate fusion, and the remaining columns list the corresponding results of backend fusion.
-Eng, Seq, Tre, and Gra represent \delete{engineering-based}heuristic-based, sequence-based, tree-based, and graph-based representations.
-Overall, the \delete{engineering-sequence}heuristic-sequence representation achieves an average performance of 84.73\% and 85.95\% across five metrics, which are optimal among 11 types of representation combinations for both fusion methods.
+Eng, Seq, Tre, and Gra represent heuristic-based, sequence-based, tree-based, and graph-based representations.
+Overall, the heuristic-sequence representation achieves an average performance of 84.73\% and 85.95\% across five metrics, which are optimal among 11 types of representation combinations for both fusion methods.

-First, we find that, fusion is able to further boost \delete{engineering-based}heuristic-based and sequence-based representations.
-For example, for the intermediate fusion, by combining sequence-based, tree-based, and graph-based representations, \delete{engineering-based}heuristic-based representation is improved by 11.97\%, 10.81\%, and 11.80\% on five metrics, respectively.
-Similarly, for the backend fusion, the improvement of \delete{engineering-sequence}heuristic-sequence, \delete{engineering-tree}heuristic-tree, and \delete{engineering-graph}heuristic-graph representations against the single \delete{engineering-based}heuristic-based representation achieves 13.58\%, 8.77\%, and 10.28\% on average.
+First, we find that fusion can further boost heuristic-based and sequence-based representations.
+For example, for the intermediate fusion, by combining sequence-based, tree-based, and graph-based representations, the heuristic-based representation is improved by 11.97\%, 10.81\%, and 11.80\% on five metrics, respectively.
+Similarly, for the backend fusion, the improvement of heuristic-sequence, heuristic-tree, and heuristic-graph representations against the single heuristic-based representation achieves 13.58\%, 8.77\%, and 10.28\% on average.
 However, for tree-based and graph-based representations, fusion fails to always bring better results.
-For example, the accuracy of the tree-based representation is improved by 1.62\% with the integration of the \delete{engineering-based}heuristic-based representation, while being decreased by 0.01\% with the integration of the \delete{engineering-based}heuristic-based representation.
-The possible reason may be that tree-based and graph-based representations have already achieved impressive performance before fusion, which is difficult to be further improved compared with two relatively poor-performing representations, \ie~\delete{engineering-based}heuristic-based and sequence-based representations.
+For example, the accuracy of the tree-based representation is improved by 1.62\% with the integration of the heuristic-based representation, while being decreased by 0.01\% with the integration of the heuristic-based representation.
+The possible reason may be that tree-based and graph-based representations have already achieved impressive performance before fusion, which is difficult to be further improved compared with two relatively poor-performing representations, \ie~heuristic-based and sequence-based representations.